A Virtual Reality Framework for Human-Robot Collaboration in Cloth Folding: Related Work

 A significant body of work has focused on the use of VR interfaces for control and teleoperation of robotic systems.
 In these studies, the VR interface is used to manipulate the robotic arm usually via position or velocity control \cite{barentine2021vr, xu2022shared} for example to facilitate data collection for training imitation learning policies \cite{backtomanifold}.
 In \cite{kennel2022multi}, a VR framework is proposed for controlling a multi-robot system composed of various manipulator robots.
 Additionally, VAM frameworks have been proposed to promote the collaboration between humans and robots in tasks such as handover \cite{ortenzi2022robot} and to visualize the states and intentions of the robots in delivery tasks \cite{chandan2021arroch}.
 These types of frameworks have also been applied in industrial settings \cite{wang2019virtual, zubizarreta2019framework} and for interactive programming of robots \cite{ostanin2018interactive}.
 Some of these frameworks typically also enable visualization of planning in virtual reality prior to task execution \cite{wozniak2023you, waymouth2021demonstrating}.

 In the specific context of cloth manipulation, VAM frameworks are not yet well-established.
 Waymouth et al. \cite{waymouth2021demonstrating} did propose a 2D interface and a 3D AR framework for collecting human demonstrations for the task of folding garments.
 Differently from our framework, that interface neither proposed a folding plan nor allowed for replication, increasing the workload on the user.
 A similar framework presented in \cite{yang2016repeatable} allowed for the automation of data collection to train a deep learning architecture to perform robotics tasks, and was evaluated on folding a small piece of cloth.
 However, differently from our framework, that interface does not enable real-time interaction with the robot, which is necessary to enable human-robot collaboration.
+Borràs et al. \cite{borras2023virtual} proposed a VR framework capable of simulating realistic garments in real-time, allowing the user to collect interactions through handheld controllers.
+However, this framework does not integrate a physical robot and solely allows the accumulation of synthetic data.
+Furthermore, it lacks features to automate these interactions.